Heng Chee How: Political career

 Heng made his political debut in the 1997 general election when he contested as a solo candidate from the People's Action Party (PAP) in Hougang SMC against the incumbent opposition Member of Parliament, Low Thia Khiang of the Workers' Party.
 He lost to Low, who won 58.02% of the vote against his 41.98%.

 In the 2001 general election, Heng contested again as a PAP candidate, this time in Jalan Besar GRC, as part of a five-member PAP team.
 The PAP team won with 74.48% of the vote against the Singapore Democratic Alliance and Heng was elected as the Member of Parliament representing the Whampoa ward of Jalan Besar GRC.
 He served as Mayor of the Central District between 2001 and 2006.

 On 12 August 2004, Heng was appointed Minister of State for Trade and Industry.
 On 1 May 2005, he was reappointed as Minister of State for National Development.

 In the 2006 general election, Heng contested in Jalan Besar GRC again as part of a five-member PAP team and they won with 69.26% of the vote against the Singapore Democratic Alliance.
 After the election, Heng was appointed Minister of State for Health on 30 May 2006.
 On 1 April 2008, he became a Minister of State in the Prime Minister's Office.

 During the 2011 general election, Heng contested as a solo PAP candidate in the newly formed Whampoa SMC and won with 66.1% of the vote against the National Solidarity Party's Ken Sun.
 On 21 May 2011, he was promoted to Senior Minister of State and continued serving in the Prime Minister's Office.
 On 31 May 2011, he also became Deputy Leader of the House in Parliament.

 In the 2015 general election, Whampoa SMC was dissolved and became part of Jalan Besar GRC again.
-Heng contested in the election as part of a four-member PAP team in Jalan Besar GRC and won with 67.75% of the vote.
+Heng contested in the election as part of a four-member PAP team in Jalan Besar GRC and won with 67.75% of the vote against the Workers' Party.
 Heng continued to be the Member of Parliament representing the Whampoa ward of Jalan Besar GRC after the election.
 On 1 May 2018, Heng was appointed as Senior Minister of State for Defence and has been holding that appointment since then after being elected again in the 2020 general election with 65.36% of the vote in Jalan Besar GRC.

+Heng, as Deputy Secretary-General of the NTUC, is often called a labour MP by the Singapore media.
+In October 2024, ChannelNewsAsia noted that none of the labour MPs filed any questions or spoke during the parliamentary debate concerning the controversial deal to sell a controlling 51% stake in NTUC Enterprise subsidiary Income Insurance to Allianz.

+On 17 April 2025, PAP announced that Heng was replaced by Shawn Loh in his Whampoa ward in the PAP team to contest Jalan Besar GRC for the 2025 general election.